lookit/lookit-docs/docs/source/researchers-day-to-day-study-operation.rst

 docs <https://lookit.readthedocs.io/en/develop/researchers-using-platform.html#creating-a-study>`__.)
-If a parent participates with a child well outside the age range, you might want to email them to thank them for participating, let them know it’s fine to check out the study and you hope they found it interesting but since this is for x-month-olds you won’t be able to use their data or provide compensation.
+If a parent participates with a child well outside the age range, you might want to email them to thank them for participating, let them know it's fine to check out the study and you hope they found it interesting but since this is for x-month-olds you won't be able to use their data or provide compensation.

 Rarely, adults without children may check out a study and even make a consent recording.
-We tell our students not to do this but you never know :) To avoid feeling obligated to pay them (which would probably be surprising to them too) you’re welcome to state in your compensation info that the child needs to be visible in the consent video.
-(You don’t actually have to enforce that for people who get the kid later, which is reasonable - but this way if someone ONLY submits the consent video and doesn’t have a child present, you don’t have to pay them.)
+We tell our students not to do this but you never know :) To avoid feeling obligated to pay them (which would probably be surprising to them too) you're welcome to state in your compensation info that the child needs to be visible in the consent video.
+(You don't actually have to enforce that for people who get the kid later, which is reasonable - but this way if someone ONLY submits the consent video and doesn't have a child present, you don't have to pay them.)

 Parents who ran into a technical problem and want to try again
 ----------------------------------------------------------------